vegasbrianc/docker-compose-demo/README.md

     My Host name is 29c69c89417c

 # Scaling
 Now comes the fun part of compose which is scaling.
-Let's scale our webservice from 1 instance to 5 instances.
+Let's scale our web service from 1 instance to 5 instances.

     docker-compose scale web=5